 Yep, we are all addicted to speed.
 And there are things that should be fast like firetrucks, shots of tequila, Jimmy Johns, and Elon Musk's Hyperloop high speed rail.
 Other things are better if they are slower and savored, like a nice glass of wine, a sunrise on the beach, or a shoulder rub.
 The Scrum Retrospective falls more into this latter category; it need not be fast.

 It makes me think that I haven't done a good job as an Agile Coach to help these teams understand the value of the retrospective or even the whole point of the exercise.
 It should not be a mindless ceremony that the team does as quickly as possible.
 The retrospective is a crticial part of continuous process improvement that has it’s roots in the Deming cycle of PLAN - DO - CHECK - ACT.
 Teams that blow through the retrospective are missing out on a key opportunity to celebrate their work, improve their tools and processes, and to recognize and affirm each other.
 And I don't want to let that happen.

-It wasn't an accident that the founders of Scrum included the retrospective meeting in the sprint.
-Though it is the last meeting in a sprint, it wasn't an afterthought and it wasn't simply tacked on to an otherwise complete process.
+It wasn't an accident that the founders of Scrum included the retrospective meeting in the sprint; it's a key part of the Scrum methodology.
+Though it is the last Scrum event in a sprint, it wasn't an afterthought and it wasn't simply tacked on to an otherwise complete process.
 It is necessary.
 It isn't optional, to be done only if time permits.
-The Scrum Guide says this about the retrospective:
+The Scrum Guide says this about the retrospective event: